Cuprate/monero-book/src/consensus_rules/difficulty.md

 \\(upper = lower + 600 \\)

-> note if you got here then len(timestamps) will always be 720 as we handle the case where it's less than this and the list is shortened just a few steps back.

 We then get the timestamp at position `lower` and take this away from the timestamp at position `upper -1` to get `timeSpan`.
 If `timeSpan` is 0 we set it to 1[^timespan0].